osamuaoki/dot-vim/README.md

 ## Quick start

-This will set up basic configuration for your vim.
+This will set up basic configuration for my vim (Others may need to use their cloned tracking repo if they need to push).

 ```
  $ cd